Gypsy Roma Traveller Resident Service - application for a pitch privacy notice

 Reasons we can collect and use your personal information

-The lawful basis on which we collect and use your personal data is that ‘processing is necessary for carrying out a public task in the public interest’ as a local authority, under statutory guidance and following the National Planning Framework KCC are encouraged to provide sites for travellers.
+We rely on Article 6(1)(e) as the lawful basis on which we collect and use your personal data, i.e. that ‘processing is necessary for the performance of a task carried out in the public interest’ as a local authority, under statutory guidance and following the National Planning Framework KCC are encouraged to provide sites for travellers.
 Additionally, the processing of your personal data at the application stage is ‘necessary for the performance of a contract’, which in this case, is the pitch licence agreement.

 Who we share your personal information with

 We do not routinely share any of your personal information.
-However, for us to allocate pitches responsibly and in the best interests of both applicants and existing site residents, checks will be completed with Kent Police with your consent and in doing so, we will share your name and date of birth with them.
+However, for us to allocate pitches responsibly and in the best interests of both applicants and existing site residents, due diligence checks will be completed with Kent Police and other partners with your consent and in doing so, we will share your name and date of birth with them.

 Your rights